grmwtt/grmwtt/README.md

 # Hey there!
 I'm Griffin

-I'm a grad student at Virginia Tech who gets excited about building intelligent systems.
+I'm an undergrad/grad student at Virginia Tech who gets excited about building intelligent systems.
 Currently deep in the world of **machine learning**, **deep learning**, and trying to make models that actually work in production (not just in notebooks).

 ## What Drives Me